Mechanistic Knobs in LLMs: Retrieving and Steering High-Order Semantic Features via Sparse Autoencoders: Appendix

 \subsection{Detail on Dataset Construction}

 The construction of our dataset follows a rigorous pipeline leveraging the expertise of Qwen3-235B-Thinking \cite{yang2025qwen3technicalreport}.
 First, 100 situational categories from the Q-Sort \cite{Neuman2023} dataset are processed; for each category, the model identifies personality traits that can be sufficiently manifested within that context, if possible.
 The initial retrieval results undergo review and labeling to ensure each selected situation is mapped to a unique trait-facet pair.
+Specifically, three experts independently label each situation with the most suitable psychological facet it demonstrates, and we adopt a majority vote (at least 2/3 agreement) to retain a situation.
 Subsequently, for each refined situational category, the model is tasked to expand it into specific scenarios and generate contrastive reaction pairs representing high and low scores on the targeted facet.
-Finally, the positive and negative samples for each trait are integrated to form the comprehensive Feature Retrieval Dataset, comprising 500 contrastive pairs per personality trait.
+The filtering results by LLM and the subsequent inter-rater agreement among experts are summarized in Table~\ref{tab:situation_stats} and Table~\ref{tab:situation_expert_agreement} respectively.
+Finally, the positive and negative samples for each trait are integrated to form the comprehensive Feature Retrieval Dataset, comprising 500 contrastive pairs per personality trait (totaling 2500 pairs).
 For Feature Validation Dataset, we simply append a question asking for the model's reaction after the situation category description.
+As each situation corresponds to one facet, this dataset comprises 30 questions.
+Each candidate feature is mapped to six questions, depending on its associated trait.

+\begin{examplebox}{Task Guidelines for Expert Labeling} \textbf{1.
+Project Overview} \\ This task aims to validate the psychological relevance of various ``Situations'' designed to elicit distinct behaviors from individuals with high or low scores in specific personality traits.
+As a psychology expert, your goal is to identify which specific \textbf{Facet} of a given \textbf{Trait} is most effectively demonstrated by the provided situation.